Pting1995/memory-clicker/src/readme.md

 todo:

 add a single image option
-add more header states to better describe what you're supposed to do fix header timer add cat api add switch between cat api and legacy images
+fix header timer
+add cat api
+add switch between cat api and legacy images